 The formation of the guild began in 2008 with a suggestion from Steve Rogers pastor of the First Methodist Church.
 The church had begun a project to assist single mothers and their children who were facing homelessness.
 They had acquired the use of the Murray Building on East High St. in London, Ohio and were beginning plans to remodel all the upstairs apartments.
 The downstairs store fronts at 5 & 7 East High St were available.
-Pastor Roberts conceived of an art center and gallery in the storefronts, offering classes and art shows to the community.
+Kim Lattimer, who was on the Community Outreach committee led by Pastor Roberts, suggested the storefronts would be perfect for a gallery and art classes.

 This brought together a few of the artists in Madison County.
 They organized as the London Visual Arts Guild and worked closely with the First Methodist Church, renovating the space and developing a mission for the new organization.
 In 2010 The guild was incorporated as a private non profit , Charitable 501 C 3 organization that would be self sustaining through membership fees, classes, donations and money raising projects such as the annual November ‘Benefit Auction’